leson207/ethereum-etl/README.md

 - Transfer
 - Pool
 - Token
-- Event: Create, mint, swap, burn for uniswapv2-like and uniswapv3-like: Erich using block, pool, token
+- Event: Create, mint, swap, burn for uniswapv2-like and uniswapv3-like
 - Account: wallet address
-- Contract: from etherscan
-- ABI: from contract
 - RawTrace: for object store
 - Trace